International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 - `callbackAddress` is a URI indicating where messages to the consumer should be sent.
 If the address is not understood, the provider MUST return an UNRECOVERABLE error.

 Providers should implement idempotent behavior for `TransferRequestMessage` based on the value of `dspace:consumerPid`.
 Providers may choose to implement idempotent behavior for a certain period of time.
-For example, until a transfer processes has completed and been archived after an implementation-specific expiration period.
+For example, until a [Transfer Process](../model/terminology.md#transfer-process) has completed and been archived after an implementation-specific expiration period.
 If a request for the given `dspace:consumerPid` has already been received *and* the same consumer sent the original message, the provider should respond with an appropriate `DataAddressMessage`.

-Once a transfer process have been created, all associated callback messages must include a `dspace:consumerPid` and `dspace:providerPid`.
+Once a [Transfer Process](../model/terminology.md#transfer-process) have been created, all associated callback messages must include a `dspace:consumerPid` and `dspace:providerPid`.

 Providers must include a `dspace:consumerPid` and a `dspace:providerPid` property in the `TransferProcess`.